-- 90. If an insurer makes more than one type of supply at the same time, the VAT treatment of the different supplies is determined by whether the supplies are separate and distinct, or whether some supplies are subsidiary to another. - 91.
-If services (or elements of a service) can be separately identified and valued, they are separate services and the VAT treatment of each should be determined separately.

-- 92. A supply is subsidiary if it is ancillary or incidental to a dominant service.
+- 93. If an insurer makes more than one type of supply at the same time, the VAT treatment of the different supplies is determined by whether the supplies are separate and distinct, or whether some supplies are subsidiary to another. - 94.
+If services (or elements of a service) can be separately identified and valued, they are separate services and the VAT treatment of each should be determined separately. - 95.
+A supply is subsidiary if it is ancillary or incidental to a dominant service.
 For example, a subsidiary supply is provided only as a means of better enjoying the dominant service.
 A supply will be subsidiary if it is integral to the dominant supply and cannot be separately provided.
-In this case, the subsidiary supply has the same VAT treatment as that of the dominant supply. - 93.
+In this case, the subsidiary supply has the same VAT treatment as that of the dominant supply. - 96.
 In the case of a rider to an insurance policy, it is subsidiary to the pre-existing policy to which it is added or which it modifies.
-It therefore has the same VAT treatment as the pre-existing policy. - P. How should a business account for insurance premiums and insurance claims?
+It therefore has the same VAT treatment as the pre-existing policy.

+P. How should a business account for insurance premiums and insurance claims?

-If a VAT registered business obtains insurance (typically, to cover loss or damage to its assets) on or after July 1st, 2015, the premium will include VAT.
-VAT will be included by an insurer in premiums for all insurance other than life insurance, annuities and savings products supplied to a resident of The Bahamas.
+If a VAT registered business obtains insurance (typically, to cover loss or damage to its assets) on or after July 1, 2015, the premium will include VAT.
+VAT will not be included by an insurer on premiums for life insurance, annuities and savings products supplied to a resident of The Bahamas and from the July 1, 2018 VAT will be also not be included by an insurer on the premiums paid on home owners insurance on owner occupied dwellings.
 The business will be able to claim an ITD for the VAT included in the premium, if the insurance was incurred in the course or furtherance of the business's taxable activity [see VAT Act Section 50(1)].
-The ITD will be claimable in the tax period in which the insurance was insued or renewed.
-The business cannot claim an ITD unless it holds a valid VAT invoice issued for the insurance. - 94.
-If the insurance policy covers both business and non-business risks or assets, the ITD cannot be claimed for the full amount of the VAT.
+The ITD will be claimable in the tax period in which the insurance was issued or renewed.
+The business cannot claim an ITD unless it holds a valid VAT invoice issued for the insurer.

+97. If the insurance policy covers both business and non-business risks or assets, the ITD cannot be claimed for the full amount of the VAT.
 Instead, the amount of the VAT that can be claimed as an ITD will be the proportion of the insurance premium that relates only to the coverage of business risks and assets.